-The Fujifilm X100S and the Fujifilm X-Pro1 are two digital cameras that were announced, respectively, in January 2013 and January 2012.
+The Fujifilm X100S and the Fujifilm X-Pro1 are two enthusiast cameras that were announced, respectively, in January 2013 and January 2012.
 The X100S is a fixed lens compact, while the X-Pro1 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100S has a lens build in, whereas the X-Pro1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-Pro1 and their specifications in the Fujinon X Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Fujifilm X100S (⇒ rgt)||127 mm||74 mm||54 mm||445 g||330||no||2013||1,299||discont.||check|

 |Fujifilm X-Pro1 (⇒ lft)||140 mm||82 mm||43 mm||450 g||300||no||2012||1,699||discont.||check|

 |Canon G1 X (⇒ lft | rgt)||117 mm||81 mm||65 mm||534 g||250||no||2012||799||discont.||check|